-The time an recipient individual participates in in-house assessments is tracked and documented by Division staff.
+The time an individual participates in in-house assessments is tracked and documented by Division staff.

 In the case of substance abuse treatment, participants are referred to a SAPTA (Substance Abuse Prevention and Treatment Agency) qualified alcohol/substance treatment agency for evaluation and treatment recommendations.
 Time sheets provide written documentation of the individual's participation in treatment.
 Hours are tracked and submitted by the treatment agency.
-A minimum of once per week.